dimitarpg13/reinforcement_learning_and_game_theory/RLDemoCode.md

 # Reinforcement Learning Demo Code
-This is Work In Progress which will be updated on a regular basis.
+This is Work In Progress.
+The contents of the listed Github repositories which be updated on a regular basis.

 ## Gymnasium Environment